-Course Overview: This is an introductory course that provides an overview of the discipline of communication.
+Course Overview: This upper-level course provides students with theoretical information on communication the discipline of communication.
 Students learn about the varies theories and implications of communication in the field.
 Responsibilities included creating a syllabus, preparing lectures, assignments, exams, grading, and facilitating discussion about a wide array of theories in the field.